icheung487/Final_Project/README.md

 ## Machine Learning Model

 The Machine Learning Model would be designed to <i>predict Covid cases</i> based on the current trend.
+The model will use Linear Regression to find relationship between various variable to predict the confirmed Covid cases per day
 Outputs labels would include...
 - Current number of Covid cases
 - Predicted number of Covid cases